antfu-collective/vite-ssg/README.md

 ### Use [Vitepress](https://github.com/vuejs/vitepress) when you want:

-- Zero config, out-of-box
+- Zero config, out of the box SSG
-- Single-purpose documentation site
+- A single-purpose documentation site
 - Lightweight ([No double payload](https://twitter.com/youyuxi/status/1274834280091389955))

-### Use Vite SSG when you want
+### Use Vite SSG when you want:

-- More controls on the build process and tooling
+- More control on the build process and tooling
-- The flexible plugin systems
+- The flexible plugin system
 - Multi-purpose application with some SSG to improve SEO and loading speed

 Cons: